Best Budget 4K Monitors 2024

 Resolution: 4K - Screen Size: 28" - Panel Type: IPS - Response Time: 5ms - HDR: HDR 10 - Brightness: 350 cd/m2 - Other Features: FreeSync, Tilt, Pivot, Swivel, Anti Glare Coating

-ASUS is a brand which is a little more 'gamer-orientated', and their TUF line (vs their ROG line) is more about budget-friendly options, without losing out on performance.
+ASUS is a brand that is a little more 'gamer-orientated', and their TUF line (vs their ROG line) is more about budget-friendly options, without losing out on performance.

 This is a budget 4K gaming monitor through and through, but it also has features that make it great for everyday work too.